 Outside Service Suppliers

-At Crofton House School, we sometimes contract outside organizations to perform specialized services such as printing, student assessments, market research, or data processing.
+At Crofton House School, we sometimes contract outside organizations to perform specialized services such as printing, student assessments, market research, data processing, or marketing.
 For example, the school gives its yearbook publisher the information required to produce the annual yearbook.
 Suppliers of specialized services are given only the information necessary to perform those services, and we take appropriate steps to ensure that such information is securely transferred and stored and is used only to fulfill the purposes for which it was disclosed.

 Restricting Sharing Information

 Individuals may choose to limit the sharing of their personal information; they should contact the school office and submit a written letter specifying which items of personal information they wish to limit, and from whom they wish these items to be restricted.
 Please remember that certain agencies, by law, have access to certain types of personal information.